Perverse sheaves on symmetric products of the plane: Perverse sheaves on

 This establishes the isomorphism of Proposition \ref{prop-hominto}.
 The fact that the isomorphism is given by applying $\psi^*$ and using Lemma \ref{lem:psi isom id} follows because if we apply $\psi^*$ to each term of \eqref{eqn:j adjunction}, each term is naturally isomorphic to $\Hom(\omega^*\cF, \cG)$, and the isomorphisms become the identity map. \end{proof}

-Before proving Proposition~\ref{prop-pervext} we pause to record the following consequence of the previous proof: \begin{corollary} There is a canonical isomorphism of functors ${}^p\!j_!j^*\sigma^* \cong \omega^*$ and the unit for the adjunction $(\omega^*,\sigma_*)$ described in Theorem~\ref{thm-biadjoint} can be expressed as
+Before proving Lemma \ref{lem-openset} and Proposition~\ref{prop-pervext} we pause to record the following consequence of the previous proof: \begin{corollary} There is a natural isomorphism of functors ${}^p\!j_!j^*\sigma^* \cong \omega^*$, and the unit for the adjunction $(\omega^*,\sigma_*)$ described in Theorem~\ref{thm-biadjoint} can be expressed as

 where the first two maps are the units for the adjunctions $(\sigma^*,\sigma_*)$ and $(j^*,\,^{p}\!j_*)$. \end{corollary}